-Top 10 Resume Writing Rules To Help You Write A Resume Masterpiece
+Top 10 Resume Writing Rules To Help You Write A Flawless Resume

-Resume writing tips from Australia's #1 resume writer.
+Resume writing tips from Australia's #1 executive resume writing firm.

 Writing an outstanding resume is not possible without knowing essential resume writing rules.
 Follow instructions in this resume writing guide to write a resume which knocks the socks off recruiters and hiring managers.

-Top 10 Resume Writing Rules To Help You Write A Resume Masterpiece
+Top 10 Resume Writing Rules To Help You Write A Flawless Resume

 7 min read